 So what do you stir into your chicken salad?
 Are you a traditional “it has to have mayonnaise” type?
 I am.
 But there are other options.
 You could stir in your favorite salad dressing or make a quick yogurt dressing.
 I’ve stirred in bean dip (it was so good), but for this recipe I created a simple dressing from mayonnaise and sweet Thai chili sauce.
 I love the sweet and spicy notes of the chili sauce with the tang of the mayonnaise.
 And if you are concerned about the dressing being too spicy, I can assure that it is not (I do not do well with spicy foods).

 Chicken Salad with Broccoli, Grapes, and Sunflower Seeds

-- 2 cups finely diced cooked white meat chicken
+2 cups finely chopped, cooked white meat chicken

 © The Gluten Free Gathering

 The images, content, and recipes found within are copyright protected.
 Do not use images and written content without first obtaining permission from The Gluten Free Gathering.
 Looking to share or republish a recipe?
 Please link back directly to this post for the recipe.